New Healthcare Initiative Supports Permanent Telehealth Services in Florida

 (CW44 News at 10) – Friday, local advocates for Florida’s legislative policies launched a new initiative to highlight the growing grassroots support for permanent telehealth services across the state.

 “Healthcare has changed.
 We don’t necessarily go in-person to get the same healthcare services that we have in the past,” said Skylar Zander, State Director, Americans For Prosperity, Florida.
 “Prior to COVID, what we saw is people kind of using telehealth, learning about telehealth.
 It was a much slower process.
-And now what we see thorough the pandemic is a lot of your traditional doctors have forced people to use telehealth.”READ MORE: Severe Storms Heading For Georgia Saturday
+And now what we see through the pandemic is a lot of your traditional doctors have forced people to use telehealth.”READ MORE: Pasco Schools May Eliminate Mask Requirement For Students By The End Of April

 In March, House Bill 247 was passed.
 The legislation aims at making telehealth services permanent to expand health care options long after the COVID-19 pandemic is behind us.